-8.3 Setting the basic setting of the clutch lever
+8.3 Adjusting the basic position of the clutch lever

-Adjust the basic setting of the clutch lever to your hand size by turning adjusting screw 1.
+- Push the clutch lever lever forward. - Adjust the basic position of the clutch lever to your hand size by turning adjusting screw 1.

 Turn the adjusting screw clockwise to increase the distance between the clutch lever and the handlebar.